Philmyrage/linux_shortcut_tool/README.md

 # Commands

-[Global] -g: will create the
+[Global] -g: will create the .desktop file globally for every account on the machine\
-[Image] -img: path to the icon
+[Image] -img: path to the icon\
-[Terminal] -te: should this application launch with a console?
+[Terminal] -te: should this application launch with a console?\
-[Comment] -c: give a comment
+[Comment] -c: give a comment\
-[Type] -typ: give the type for this shortcut
+[Type] -typ: give the type for this shortcut\

 # Future plans

 ==also add a GUI at some point, but I want a deeper understanding of CLI applications and tools.==